How to encrypt my server and decrypt it remotely with Dropbear SSH?

 At this state, your server is rebooted, and it is not working, because it needs the passphrase in order to decrypt it and to boot the operating system.
 If you connect to your server it will look like this:

 Open the Putty program.
-In the field Host name (or IP address) enter this: root@YOUR_SERVER_IP
+In the Host name (or IP address) field, enter this:

 In the Port field enter this: 222